 Each module combines a number of learning elements to create a balanced blend of learning, interactions and application in the learning journey for participants.
 The platform allows participants to learn at their own pace during each week, by viewing the content, completing assignments and engaging in discussions.

-Jennifer Hsiao is Vice President, APAC and SEA Talent Management and Business Operations at Bain & Company, leading Bain’s talent strategy for 16 offices across Asia Pacific.
-She also leads talent operations for Bain’s five offices in Southeast Asia.
-In both capacities, she oversees leadership development, professional development, performance management, employer value proposition, employee engagement and retention, training, diversity, talent pipeline planning, new market expansion and other strategic talent initiatives.
+She was previously Vice President, APAC and SEA Talent Management and Business Operations at Bain & Company, leading Bain’s talent strategy for 16 offices across Asia Pacific.
+She also lead talent operations for Bain’s five offices in Southeast Asia.
+In both capacities, she oversaw leadership development, professional development, performance management, employer value proposition, employee engagement and retention, training, diversity, talent pipeline planning, new market expansion and other strategic talent initiatives.

 She has more than 9 years of management consulting experience, advising executive teams of Fortune 500 companies on corporate strategy, new market expansion and large-scale transformation across Southeast Asia and the US.

 Jennifer earned an MBA from Harvard Business School and a BA in Social Studies from Harvard University.

 Jisun Park is the Director of Human Resources for Google’s Global Business Organization in APAC.
 In this role, she leads a team of HR Generalists to drive the people strategy for Google’s largest function in the region.